 Increase persistence and timely completion for all students at all levels, particularly for low-income and underrepresented minority students.

 6.1.
-Improve student advising by focusing on effective, research-based practices that have been shown to increase retention and graduation.
+Improve student advising by faculty and professional advisors by focusing on effective practices and the role of advising in retention and graduation.